exploring self-realization, sacred personhood, and full humanity

 Editor's 1-Minute Essay:

-return to "Believe" main-page
+return to "Belief" main-page

 As I surveyed internet quotations for "believe," it became apparent that there would be no shortage.
 Some sites boasted hundreds of aphorisms, and one featured more than a thousand.

-Upon closer inspection, however, with the exception of the quotations from Carl Jung, it became apparent that most of these constituted "pep talks" and "cheer-leading" efforts, motivational slogans and hype to prop up sagging mental outlooks; for example - "If you don't believe in yourself, no one else will"; or "If you don't feel it, start by believing it, and the reality will follow"; or "Begin each day by repeating, 'I can do it,' several times."
+Upon closer inspection, however, with the exception of the quotations from Carl Jung, it became obvious that most of these constituted "pep talks" and "cheer-leading" efforts, motivational slogans, and hype to prop up sagging mental outlooks; for example - "If you don't believe in yourself, no one else will"; or "If you don't feel it, start by believing it, and the reality will follow"; or "Begin each day by repeating, 'I can do it,' several times."

 Is this the essence of what it means to "believe"?
 I submit that if you employ these common methods, you will end up feeling more empty and out-of-control on the inside.

 "There is no use trying," said Alice; "one can't believe impossible things."